 An intensive review of basic principles of grammar and translation for students who need or desire further instruction before taking Grk 421 or Grk 621.
-Note: This course is not intended as a substitute for Grk 421 or 621.
+Note: a substitute for Grk 421 or 621.

 Grk 421 Greek Translation I (Every Fall)